How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Increasing Sales Leads

-It’s important to remember that while every engagement won’t lead to a sale, every positive engagement will boost the likelihood of a deal further down the line by increasing the visibility of your content.
-For many B2Bs, the folks liking and sharing your content are primarily your supporters rather than customers.
-Some buyers will engage with your content, but many quietly observe it.
-So, create valuable content without unnecessarily stressing over engagement numbers alone.
+While social media marketing may not directly result in sales, every positive engagement will boost the likelihood of a deal further down the line by increasing your brand’s visibility and directing leads into the sales funnel that your website further supports.
+For many B2Bs and consultancies, the people who like and share your social media content are primarily your supporters rather than prospects.
+Some leads may engage with your content, but many quietly observe it, evaluating your brand.
+So, create high-value content without unnecessarily stressing over likes and shares numbers alone.
+(A conversion tracking program can reveal the impact social media is making on your lead generation and sales.)

 The Takeaway